-In this article, I want to walk you through the Terrestrial Ecosystem for the UPSC exam.
+In this article, I want to walk you through the Terrestrial Ecosystem & Types of forest in India for the UPSC exam.

 Terrestrial ecosystems are distinguished from aquatic ecosystems by the lower availability of water and the consequent importance of water as a limiting factor.

 Terrestrial ecosystems are characterized by greater temperature fluctuations on both a diurnal and seasonal basis than occur in aquatic ecosystems in similar climates, because water has a high specific heat, a high heat of vaporization, and a high heat of fusion compared with the atmosphere, all of which tend to ameliorate thermal fluctuations.

 The availability of light is greater in terrestrial ecosystems than in aquatic ecosystems because the atmosphere is more transparent than water.
 Gases are more available in terrestrial ecosystems than in aquatic ecosystems.
 Those gases include